What is the ASSET test?

 The ASSET consists of three tests: writing, reading, and mathematics.
 Each session is 25 minutes long.
 The testing process will take approximately 2 hours.

-You will receive your test scores immediately after completion of the test.
-A college representative will review your scores with you and explain how the scores relate to specific courses and programs you may be considering.
+The student will receive their test scores immediately after completion of the test.
+A college representative will review the ASSET scores with the student and explain how the scores relate to specific courses and programs the student may be considering.

 Is it possible to fail the assessment?

 The ASSET is not pass/fail tests.
-Your scores will identify your strengths and needs.
+ASSET scores will identify the student’s strengths and needs.
 The test scores are used for initial placement in English, reading, and math courses.

 - The Elementary Algebra Test: Measures skills often taught in a first-year high school algebra class, including evaluating and simplifying algebraic expressions, solving linear and quadratic equations, and performing operations with polynomials.